Xunnamius/babel-plugin-transform-rewrite-imports/README.md

 that do not already have one, selectively replaces extensions of specifiers that do, and can even rewrite specifiers entirely if desired.
 This plugin comes in handy in situations like transpiling TypeScript source to ESM while maintaining the ergonomic advantage of TypeScript/NodeJS extensionless imports.
+It can also be run on `.d.ts` files directly to fix import paths as a post-compilation step.

 This plugin started off as a fork of [babel-plugin-transform-rewrite-imports][link-npm] that functions [more